 - WIC Veggie Vouchers: Provides free fruits and vegetables to young families.

 - Farm to Pantry: Distributes produce to low-income households through emergency food pantries and community service organizations.

 - Fredericksburg Food Access Forum: Facilitates regular connections among organizations working on food access and food security.

 After operating for five years as a program of the George Washington Regional Commission in Planning District 16, VCFC was established as a nonprofit in 2015.
-VCFC has offered SNAP and nutrition incentives at farmers markets across PD 16 for over ten years and in Prince William County for the last five years.
+VCFC has offered SNAP and nutrition incentives at farmers markets across PD 16 for more than 12 years and in Prince William County for the last seven years.

 She buys her produce by the box when she can because it is more economical.
 Today she is buying a big bag of assorted hot and sweet peppers to make a fermented chili pepper relish.
 She explains that last week, she fully stocked up on vegetables, so this week, with the last of her SNAP & Virginia Fresh Match benefits, she is purchasing a box of apples and other fruit to make mead, cider, and other fruit ferments.